 The greatest challenge for a company is to tread so lightly on the carbon footprint that Mother Nature never knew you were there.
 Our people at Ambuja Cement decided that Sustainability would become the prism through which all actions were judged.
 But the truth is, CO2 emissions cannot be avoided in the manufacture of cement.
 So our people put all their efforts into the task of lowering emission levels.
 Months of study and implementation began to bear results.

 The first step was to substitute raw materials with waste materials.
-It transformed into a wonderful cycle of production, and thermal substitution rose close to 5.71%.
-‘Waste will not wasted’, became the norm.
+It transformed into a wonderful cycle of production, and thermal substitution rose to more than 5%.
+‘Waste will not be wasted’, became the norm.
 The plastic equivalent to that used in making cement bags made its way to the kilns.
 Natural elements chipped in with an equal share of effort too.
 Wind and solar energy was harnessed in great measure.

 The introduction of fly ash-based cement further helped in conserving natural resources.
 This method not only used made of waste material produced by power plants, it is also cut emissions.